 {\bf Unprejudiced beliefs.} Consider again a deviation from the equilibrium depicted in Figure~\ref{fig:fre} where both senders report truthfully in some state $\theta'\in(0,\bar r_1(0))$.
 If, whenever possible, the decision maker conjectures deviations as individual and thus as originating from one sender only, then she should infer that sender~1 performed the deviation: sender~1 never reports $r_1=\theta'$ on the equilibrium path, whereas sender~2 truthfully reports $r_2=\theta'$ only when the state is indeed $\theta'$.
 Since sender~2 is following his separating strategy, the decision maker should infer that the state is $\theta'>0$.
-According to this line of reasoning, off path beliefs must be such that $P(\theta|\theta',\theta')=1$ if and only if $\theta\geq\theta'$, and thus $\beta(\theta',\theta')=\p$.
-Therefore, such a deviation becomes profitable for sender~1 because it saves on misreporting costs without affecting the outcome.
+According to this line of reasoning, off path beliefs must be such that $P(\theta\,|\,\theta',\theta')=1$ if and only if $\theta\geq\theta'$, and thus $\beta(\theta',\theta')=\p$.
+Such a deviation becomes profitable for sender~1 because it economizes on misreporting costs without affecting the outcome.

-\cite{bagwell1991} introduce the concept of ``unprejudiced beliefs,'' which formalize the idea that the decision maker should rule out the possibility that multiple senders are deviating at the same time whenever it is possible that only a single sender is deviating. \cite{vida2019} show that, in generic multi-sender signaling games, strategic stability \citep{kohlberg1986} implies unprejudiced beliefs.
+\cite{bagwell1991} introduce the concept of ``unprejudiced beliefs,'' which formalize the idea that the decision maker should rule out the possibility that multiple senders are deviating at the same time whenever it is possible that only a single sender is deviating. \cite{vida2021} show that, in generic multi-sender signaling games, strategic stability \citep{kohlberg1986} implies unprejudiced beliefs.
 Apart from their association with the notion of strategic stability, unprejudiced beliefs are intuitive, easily applicable, and consistent with the notion of Nash equilibrium and, as such, constitute a sensible way to refine equilibria in multi-sender signaling games when other criteria fail to do so.
-The following definition formalizes unprejudiced beliefs.\footnote{Definition~\ref{def:unprejudiced} is weaker than the definition originally introduced by \cite{bagwell1991}, and therefore it is useful to test for equilibria that do not support unprejudiced beliefs.}
+The following definition formalizes unprejudiced beliefs.\footnote{Definition~\ref{def:unprejudiced} is weaker than the definition originally introduced by \cite{bagwell1991}.}

-\begin{definition}[\citealp{vida2019}] Given senders' strategies $\rho_j$, the decision maker's posterior beliefs $p$ are unprejudiced if, for every pair of reports $(r_1,r_2)$ such that $\rho_j(\theta')=r_j$ for some $\theta'\in\Theta$ and $j\in\{1,2\}$, we have that $p(\theta'' | r_1,r_2)>0$ only if there is a sender $i\in\{1,2\}$ such that $\rho_i(\theta'')=r_i$. \end{definition}
+\begin{definition}[\citealp{vida2021}] Given senders' strategies $\rho_j$, the decision maker's posterior beliefs $p$ are unprejudiced if, for every pair of reports $(r_1,r_2)$ such that $\rho_j(\theta')=r_j$ for some $\theta'\in\Theta$ and $j\in\{1,2\}$, we have that $p(\theta'' \,|\, r_1,r_2)>0$ only if there is a sender $i\in\{1,2\}$ such that $\rho_i(\theta'')=r_i$. \end{definition}